UCGIS Fellows Program

 The selection committee consists of all past UCGIS Fellows and the immediate past president, current president and president elect of UCGIS.
-In 2014, no more than three (3) Fellows will be chosen.
+In 2015, no more than two Fellows will be chosen.
 A detailed description of the selection process can be reviewed here.

 Notification of Selection

 Nominators and successful inductees will be notified by the UCGIS President no later than April 1, 2015.